Raihan-Sharif/supabase-backup-system/README.md

 - [Supabase](https://supabase.com/) for the amazing database platform
 - [PostgreSQL](https://www.postgresql.org/) for the robust database engine
-- Contributors and testers who helped improve this tool
+- The open-source community for contributions and feedback

 ## 📧 Support

 - 🐛 **Bug Reports**: [GitHub Issues](https://github.com/Raihan-Sharif/supabase-backup-system/issues)
 - 💡 **Feature Requests**: [GitHub Discussions](https://github.com/Raihan-Sharif/supabase-backup-system/discussions)
-- 📖 **Documentation**: Check the generated README.md in backup folders
+- 📖 **Documentation**: Check generated README.md in backup folders
 - 💬 **Community**: Join our discussions for help and tips

 ---

+**Professional Supabase Backup System v2.0**
 **Made with ❤️ for the Supabase community**

-⭐ **Star this repo if it helped you!** ⭐
+⭐ **Star this repo if it helps your production workflow!** ⭐